 Is acupuncture safe during pregnancy?

-How often to have acupuncture during pregnancy?
+How often to have acupuncture in pregnancy?

 Once your pregnancy is confirmed we usually recommend weekly visits with your acupuncturist – particularly if you have any history of difficulty in conceiving, miscarriage, bleeding, cramping other issues in early pregnancy.
 Chinese herbal medicine may also be administered during this time, but not always.
 You may choose not to take herbs if you wish.